microsoft/fluentui/packages/web-components/docs/api-report.md

 import { Dialog } from '@microsoft/fast-foundation';
 import { Direction } from '@microsoft/fast-web-utilities';
 import { Divider } from '@microsoft/fast-foundation';
+import { ElementDefinitionContext } from '@microsoft/fast-foundation';
 import { ElementStyles } from '@microsoft/fast-element';
 import { FASTElement } from '@microsoft/fast-element';
 import { Flipper } from '@microsoft/fast-foundation';
 import { FlipperOptions } from '@microsoft/fast-foundation';
 import { FoundationElement } from '@microsoft/fast-foundation';
+import { FoundationElementDefinition } from '@microsoft/fast-foundation';
+import { FoundationElementRegistry } from '@microsoft/fast-foundation';
 import { HorizontalScroll as HorizontalScroll_2 } from '@microsoft/fast-foundation';
 import { HorizontalScrollOptions } from '@microsoft/fast-foundation';
 import { Listbox } from '@microsoft/fast-foundation';